-In 2022, we executed a Master Service Agreements ("MSAs") with a major hotel brand with over 5,000 properties worldwide.
-We anticipate a nationwide rollout starting in 2023.
+In 2022, we executed a Master Service Agreement ("MSA") with a major hotel brand with over 5,000 properties worldwide.
+As of the date of this prospectus, we have begun a nationwide rollout of our products to this customer's hotel locations under this MSA.
 We also entered into an MSA with one of the nation's largest restaurant chains with over 2,000 locations in the United States.
-We expect to receive a formal purchase order in 2023.
+As of the date of this prospectus, we have received a lease order of \$9,000 under this MSA.
 Additionally, we entered into an MSA with one of the top casino companies in the United Sates.
-We expect to receive a \$1 million-dollar purchase order in the first quarter of 2023.
+As of the date of this prospectus, we have received multiple purchase orders with an aggregate amount of approximately \$306,897 under this MSA.
+For more details on the MSAs, please see section entitled "- Material Contracts."
 We are in pilot/testing phases with over a dozen other national enterprises in the hospitality sector.
-These enterprises have placed service automation as one of their top innovation priorities as they struggle to adapt to the ongoing labor shortage.
-We expect to have three to five more enterprise customers sign MSAs by the end of 2023 and begin rollouts in 2023 through 2024.
+These enterprise customers, which is defined as companies with annual revenues over \$1 billion, have placed service automation as one of their top innovation priorities as they struggle to adapt to the ongoing labor shortage.
+We expect to have three to five more enterprise customers sign MSAs by the end of 2023 and begin rollouts through 2024.
+Percentage of sales attributable to our enterprise customers in fiscal year 2022 and 2021 were 2.06% and 4.10%, respectively, and 5.90% as of March 31, 2023.
+Percentage of sales attributable to our MSA customers in fiscal year 2022 and 2021 were 0% and 0.77%, respectively, and 3.44% as of March 31, 2023.
+All of our MSAs are with enterprise customers.